MIT Slack Enterprise Grid Landing Page

 - Permissions on an Enterprise Grid Organization

-- Invite New Members
+- Invite MIT Members

 - Manage Workspace Invitation Permissions and Requests